JumpsecLabs/PrintNightmare/README.md

 ## DLL

-If you trust us enough, we have a pre-compiled DLL you can download from right here.
+If you trust us enough, we have a [pre-compiled DLL you can download from right here](nightmare.dll)

 This DLL will just print an innocent, non-malicious file called *Printnightmare.txt* to *C:\*